Our School Pedagogy – What do we believe about teaching and learning?

 “By learning you will teach, by teaching you will learn”.
+Latin Proverb

 Hattie’s research shows that what we do as teachers in the classroom has the greatest impact on student achievement compared to other factors such as the student’s home life, class size, resources, ethnicity, decile of the school, or friends etc.

-- Raising Achievement in Maths and Literacy
+- Raising Achievement in Maths and Literacy through a responsive curriculum

-The thought process behind ‘Learning My Way’ - personalised learning in an increasingly digital environment’ is a focus on the Key Competency - Managing Self.
-Students who manage themselves are enterprising, resourceful, reliable and resilient.
-They establish personal goals, make plans, manage project and set high expectation.By empowering students in their own learning they become actively engaged in their learning.
-Tailoring or Personalising the learning environment helps create this opportunity.
+The first two hours of each day are dedicated to learning in Literacy and Mathematics.
+For the remainder of the day a more integrated approach to curriculum is taken, with priority placed on personalised learning in an increasing digital environment.
+Learner agency is developed and there is a focus on the Key Competency - Managing Self.
+Learners who manage themselves are enterprising, resourceful, reliable and resilient.
+They establish personal goals, make plans, manage projects and set high expectations.By empowering learners in their own learning they become actively engaged in their learning.
+Tailoring or personalising the learning environment helps create this opportunity.
 Digital learning can be a catalyst and motivational tool for helping create this change.

-Willingly engage in their learning.
+- Willingly engage in their learning.

-Be literate and numerate.
+- Be literate and numerate.

-Be confident speakers and communicators.
+- Be confident speakers and communicators.

-Be competitive, able to set high standards and have high expectations.
+- Be competitive, able to set high standards and have high expectations.

-Able to work individually and in a team.
+- Able to work individually and in a team.